23 April 2016

 The Easy Chain has a good bit more, and then some.
 This isn’t intended to be a formal review of the book, and I don’t want to spoil the fun for anyone new to Dara’s work.
 I can’t recommend it highly enough.

-Take a break from encrypted writers.
-But for the record: I had nothing to do with the cryptic doggerel pictured at the top of this post, carved into the floor of that tourist-trap house of worship in Warwickshire.
+Take a break from encrypted writers, however for the record: I had nothing to do with the cryptic doggerel pictured at the top of this post, carved into the floor of that tourist-trap house of worship in Warwickshire.
 I had reposed for 12 years in my own crypt by 1616.
 Shakspere – sans tête these days it would appear, despite the curse – can have the Will-deserved credit for such a worthy epitaph.
 His only surviving original work.

 Read something fresh from this still-brand-new millennium.
 Something written in your own lifetime by someone who’s still breathing.
 Whose name is on the cover of the book. (well…)